zhanghanduo/NTU_perception_discussion/README.md

 ## [Demo Programs](programs)
 Simple demo for beginners to quickly get the basic idea of C++ programming under linux with the help of **Cmake**.
+Also some basic operations written in Python is provided.

 Please run them yourself and carefully read them.